peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * An object within the specified JSON object.
 Returns this object if pointer is the empty string (even if this object has a CBOR type other than array or map).
-Returns <code>defaultValue</code> if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer in the context of an array (not a map), or if the pointer is nonempty and this object has a CBOR type other than array or map.
+Returns <code>defaultValue</code> if the pointer is null, or if the pointer is invalid, or if there is no object at the specified pointer, or the special key "-" appears in the pointer in the context of an array (not a map), or if the pointer is nonempty and this object has a CBOR type other than array or map.

 ### ApplyJSONPatch

     public CBORObject ApplyJSONPatch(CBORObject patch)

 <p>Returns a copy of this object after applying the operations in a JSON
  patch, in the form of a CBOR object.
 JSON patches are specified in RFC 6902 and their format is summarized in the remarks below.</p> <p><b>Remarks:</b>